privatenumber/hirok.io/src/pages/index.md

 My [_DX_ projects](/projects) are open-sourced and available for anyone to use.
 Last month, they were downloaded <span class="whitespace-nowrap">_{{ npmDownloads }} times_</span> (~{{ downloadsPerSecond.toLocaleString() }}/sec).

-I live in Tokyo 🗼 and work at [Square](https://squareup.com/) as a frontend engineer.
+I live in 🗼 Tokyo and work at [<icon-mdi-square-inc class="inline mb-2px" /> Square](https://squareup.com/) as a frontend engineer.

 <div class="m-t-8 sm:m-t-14 flex flex-wrap gap-2 sm:gap-4">